 Singapore is almost entirely dependent upon imports for all of its food requirements with virtually no local agricultural production.
-There are no import tariffs or excise taxes for all food and beverages, except for alcoholic beverages and tobacco products except for a Goods and Services Tax (GST) of 7 percent levied for all goods and services at the point of distribution.
-In 2015, Singapore imports of agriculture, fish and forestry products totaled \$11.42 billion.
-The United States was the fourth largest supplier with a market share of 8 percent valued at US\$897 million in total.
+There are no import tariffs or excise taxes for all food and beverages, except for alcoholic beverages and tobacco products and a Goods and Services Tax (GST) of 7 percent levied for all goods and services at the point of distribution.
+In 2016, Singapore imported \$11 billion worth of agriculture, fish and forestry products.
+The United States was the fourth largest supplier with a market share of 8 percent valued at US\$872 million in total.
 Malaysia, Indonesia and China are the top three supplying countries in descending order.

-The total value of imported consumer oriented foods was \$6.62 billion in 2015.
-A total value of US\$1.03 billion of fish and seafood products were also imported.
+The total value of imported consumer oriented foods was \$6.22 billion in 2016.
+A total value of US\$1.07 billion of fish and seafood products were also imported.
 Major consumer-oriented food imports include dairy products, alcoholic and non-alcoholic beverages, meat, fresh fruit and vegetables, snack foods and processed fruit and vegetable.
-The U.S. is a major supplier of fresh and processed fruits and vegetables, meats, dairy products, and snack foods.
+The U.S. is a major supplier of fresh produce and processed fruits, meats, poultry meat and products (excluding eggs), dairy products, and prepared foods.

 Competition with U.S. agricultural products comes from Australia, New Zealand, EU, Brazil, China and neighboring countries such as Malaysia, Indonesia and Thailand, who export similar consumer oriented products, including temperate fruits and vegetables, fruit juices, nuts, wines, processed packaged and canned food products, confectionery and candies, frozen poultry and frozen meats.
-As the market for consumer-oriented products is very open and easily accessible, there is fairly quick entry for new comers.
+As the market for consumer-oriented products is open and easily accessible, there is quick entry for new comers.
 However, competition in some of the consumer product categories can be intense.

 Major Food Retailers.
-The Singapore's retail sector is highly developed and competitive, total sales were US\$6 billion in 2015.
+The Singapore's retail sector is highly developed and competitive, total sales were US\$6 billion in 2016.
 The four major categories of retailers are: (1) large retailers including supermarkets and hypermarkets; (2) convenience retailers; (3) traditional stores and (4) specialty stores.